Conventionally, living happily ever after means getting married at some point. But is this really still the case? Sevin Pakbaz decided to find out.

-She took a chance on her own happiness, despite her friends and family believing she was making a huge mistake.
+She left her long-term partner to take a chance on her own happiness, despite her friends and family believing she was making a huge mistake.

-“I was in a relationship where I was not happy – and the reason I had to be with somebody is because I had a child with them,” she explains.
+“I was in a relationship where I was not happy – and the reason I had to be with somebody is because I had a child with them.

 Her advice for other women is to always put themselves first despite the odds and what they are being told by society.

 “I am not saying be single, I am saying be fulfilled in your life and not accept mediocre relationships.
-If you are in a relationship that doesn’t serve you, I recommend you walk away and not stay somewhere that isn’t fruitful.”
+If you are in a relationship that doesn’t serve you, I recommend you walk away and not to stay somewhere that isn’t fruitful.

-Aisha responded to questions for this story by recording a clip and posting it on YouTube.
-In it, she reads some simple – albeit blunt – advice from her book.
+Aisha responded to questions by recording a clip and posting it on YouTube.
+In it, she reads some simple advice from her book.